Hertzberg

 Sometimes people mistakenly conflate motivators from each list - eg: viewing salary as their primary means of reward/recognition.
 This can lead to problems as managers are often restricted in what salary increases they can award.

-Maslow identified a "hierarchy of needs".
+Maslow identified a "hierarchy of needs" - see the triangular diagram, right.
 You tend to be motivated by the lowest layer where your needs aren't met.
 Once that layer is addressed, you move up to be motivated by a higher layer.

-The Firo model (Fundamental Interpersonal Relationships Orientation) suggests that you have various needs for control, inclusion and openness.
+The Firo model (Fundamental Interpersonal Relationships Orientation) suggests that you have various needs for control, inclusion and openness when you deal with people.
+This is part of a larger model ("Human Elements") which also looks at fundamental attitudes towards oneself.

-Whether these needs are met can depend on the other people you work with, but also the nature of the job.
+Whether your Firo interpersonal needs are met can depend to some extent on the other people you work with, but also the nature of the job.
 For example, as a police officer you may need to exercise a great deal of control of others, but this might be demotivating if your need is for low control of others.